Bertha Beckmann: Assessment

 Her work combines a human approach with high levels of technical and artistic quality.
 Specializing in portraits, her most impressive works are those of children.
 Her interest in technical innovations, her use of modern advertising methods and her sense of business all contributed to her outstanding success as a photographer.

 Works

 While living in New York, notable subjects such as President Millard Fillmore, ambassadors, and other politicians came to her to be photographed.
 Upon returning to her Leipzig study, she became the first in her city to begin working with nude photography.
 She also added a list of famous individuals to her photographic portfolio upon returning to her home city.
 These individuals included Clara Schumann, Johannes Brahms, Franz Dominic Grassi, Karl Heine and many others.
-In addition, Beckmann has been credited with some of the very first architectural photographs of Leipzig (1855–1860), which documented the city and its features before some were destroyed, such as Peter's Gate(1860).
+In addition, Beckmann has been credited with some of the first architectural photographs of Leipzig (1855–1860), which documented the city and its features before some were destroyed, such as Peter's Gate (1860).